Deuos/SwiftySaas-Documentation-React/docs/Features/Authentication.md

 `getRedirectionURL`, once a user signs in, they will be redirected to `/Profile`.
 If you want to change the url post sign in or sign up.
 Change it to whatever path you desire.

-In `recipeList`, `EmailVerification` is currently optional, so a user doesn't need to verify their email post signup.
-To require email verification, change it from `Optional` to `Required`.
-Both Frontend and Backend Supertoken Config.
+In `recipeList`, `EmailVerification` is currently Required, so a user does need to verify their email post signup.
+To make optional email verification, change it from `Required` to `Optional`.
+Both on Frontend and Backend Supertoken Config.
+Alternativity you will need to remove EmailVerificationClaim for each of the check routes.
+View [Supertokens documentation](https://supertokens.com/docs/thirdparty/common-customizations/email-verification/about) for more information.

 To configure the look of the Supertokens Sign In/Sign Up UI look at this [documentation](https://supertokens.com/docs/passwordless/common-customizations/styling/changing-style) provided by them.